-The noise levels measured at this monitor in the Central Suburbs is 13-24 dB below this level.
+The noise levels measured at this monitor in the Central Suburbs is 13-25 dB below this level.

-The quarterly L{dn} at this logger is the same as the same quarter last year.
+The quarterly L{dn} at this logger has increased by 1 dB when compared to the same quarter last year.

 We note that the Mt Wellington monitor is no longer deployed, but the data captured is included for reference.